esnet/udplbd2/README.md

 ### API Commands

 The `client` subcommand provides several commands for interacting with the gRPC control plane.
-Client commands require an `EJFAT_URL` environment variable OR the specified config file to actually be running with `udplbd start` or `udplbd mock`.
+Client commands require an `EJFAT_URI` environment variable OR the specified config file to actually be running with `udplbd start` or `udplbd mock`.

 - **Reserve a Load Balancer**